A Survey on Federated Unlearning: Challenges, Methods, and Future Directions: Discussions and Promising Directions

-As elaborated in Section \ref{sec:verification} and summarized in Table \ref{tab:fu_summary_table}, it is unfortunate that this aspect has received limited attention in existing FU literature.
-Given that in most FL systems, unlearning requests are typically initiated by a specific target FL client, there should be a heightened emphasis on client-side verification.
-This approach not only enhances privacy guarantees \cite{wang2023federated} but also aligns with the marking-then-verification strategy outlined in \cite{gao2022verifi}.
+As elaborated in Section \ref{sec:verification} and summarized in Table \ref{tab:fu_summary_table}, it is unfortunate that this aspect regarding ``who-verify" has received limited attention in existing FU literature.
+Given that in most real-life FL systems, unlearning requests are typically initiated by a specific target FL client, there should be a heightened emphasis on client-side verification that allows clients to verify if their data has been unlearned and its impact on the FL model has been removed.
+This approach not only enhances privacy guarantees \cite{wang2023federated} but also aligns with the marking-then-verification strategy outlined in \cite{gao2022verifi}, hence maintaining the trustworthiness of the federated unlearning system.
 Traditional invasive marking methods, including watermarking, fingerprinting, and backdoor attacks, manipulate the original data, potentially impacting the performance of the FL model.
 Consequently, the exploration of effective and non-invasive verification mechanisms is a critical area of research within the context of FU.